-"All you have to do is tell me who you are working for and then I'll pull you up" shouted Robert, as the city boy disappeared down the shaft.
+"All you have to do is tell me who you are working for and then I'll let you go" shouted Robert, as the city boy disappeared down the shaft.

-At about eighty metres down the city boy started to sing, he blubbered how he and his uncle, the fat man were approached by a man in a club in the city to eliminate Hansson for two thousand dollars, as he was interfering with their plans to get control of the Rose of England mine.
+At about eighty metres the city boy started to sing, he blubbered how he and his uncle, the fat man were approached by a man in a club in the city to eliminate Berglund for two thousand dollars, as he was interfering with their plans to get control of the Rose of England mine.

-Robert now felt that he could trust Hansson enough to allow him his freedom.
-With that Hansson walked over to the city boy and kicked him in the head sending him sprawling.
-Hansson reached into the city boys back pocket and removed his wallet to find out just who he was.
-Kenny Khoury of Haberfield turned out not to trust banks as he still had the thousand dollars.
-Hansson gave the money to Robert and said.
+Robert now felt that he could trust Berglund enough to allow him his freedom.
+With that Berglund walked over to the city boy and kicked him in the head sending him sprawling.
+Berglund reached into the city boys back pocket and removed his wallet to find out just who he was.
+Kenny Khoury of Summer Hill turned out not to trust banks as he still had the thousand dollars.
+Berglund gave the money to Robert and said.
 "For saving my life".
-Paul did the same inspection on the fat man's wallet and sure enough, he was related to the city boy.
+Paul did the same inspection on the fat man's wallet and sure enough he was related to the city boy.
 Asad Khoury also did not trust banks.
-Paul relieved the wallet of its bulge as had Hansson.
+Paul relieved the wallet of its bulge as had Berglund.

-"Well you can't be expected to be paid if you don't complete the job," said Hansson as he replaced the wallet in the city boys back pocket.
+"Well you can't be expected to be paid if you don't complete the job" said Berglund as he replaced the wallet in the city boys back pocket.

-Robert agreed to meet with Hansson later in the day, but first, he had to deal with the two problems from the city.
+Robert agreed to meet with Berglund later in the day, but first he had to deal with the two problems from the city.
 Paul helped Robert load the two problems into the back of the Ute and covered them with a tarp.
 They drove into the village and stopped in front of the police station.
-The village was quiet, not a soul stirred.
-Now Roberts and Paul had figured that if they took these two criminals to the Police station, with Roberts history with the constable, the constable would surely have taken the side of the two men.
+The village was quite, not a soul stirred.
+Robert and Paul had figured that if they took these two would be assassins to the Police station, with Robert's past history with the constable, he would surely taken the side of the city folk.

 Paul emptied the city boy's handgun and shoved it down the front of his damp jeans.
-Roberts took the shotgun and looped it through the fat man's belt.
+Roberts took the shotgun and looped it through the fat mans belt.
 Cocking the shotgun and aiming it for the Police sign that was still lit, blasted both barrels, destroying the sign.

 Paul and Robert pushed the two city thugs to the ground and quietly rolled the Ute down the road and out of town.
-They could barely contain their laughter as they knew that poor Constable Dick would be doing paperwork for the next week.
+They could barely contain their laughter as they knew that poor Constable Dick would be doing paper work for the next week.
 What sweet revenge thought Robert for all the trouble that constable had caused his family.
-"Dopey Biblebasher" laughed Paul.
+"Dopey Bible-basher" laughed Paul.